Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 8. The Sidebar Hero

-A two-column composition where the hero content lives in a narrow left sidebar (twenty to thirty percent of viewport width) and the rest of the viewport is empty, holds a single image, or holds a continuous stream of content from the next section.
-The hero text is therefore vertically tall and narrow — a column of copy rather than a banner.
+A two-column composition where the hero lives in a narrow left sidebar (twenty to thirty percent of viewport width) and the rest of the viewport is empty, holds a single image, or streams content from the next section.
+The hero text is vertically tall and narrow — a column of copy rather than a banner.
 This inverts the usual hero direction.

-When it works: editorial sites, software documentation home pages, products with strong photography, single-page sites where the content scrolls in the right column while the sidebar stays fixed.
-Also good for niche products that want to feel inhabited rather than announced.
+When it works: editorial sites, documentation home pages, products with strong photography, single-page sites where content scrolls in the right column while the sidebar stays fixed.
+Good for niche products that want to feel inhabited rather than announced.

-Visual breakdown: a fixed or sticky left column, around 280 to 360 pixels wide.
-Inside the column: the brand mark at the top, a vertical stack of headline (set in a moderate size, 24 to 36 pixels), a paragraph of intro copy, and a single text link.
-The right column is either empty (with a thin border between), holds one tall image, or holds the first content section that scrolls past the sticky sidebar.
+Visual breakdown: a fixed or sticky left column, 280 to 360 pixels wide.
+Inside: brand mark at the top, a vertical stack of headline (24 to 36 pixels), a paragraph of intro copy, and a single text link.
+The right column is either empty (with a thin border between), holds one tall image, or holds the first content section scrolling past the sticky sidebar.

 <section class="grid grid-cols-[320px_1fr] min-h-screen">